Sample Retainer Agreement

 I hate having to sign something without time to think it over.

-I am no longer accepting new cases because I plan to retire soon.
+I am no longer accepting new cases because I have retired.

 You (the Client) agree to retain me, Michael L. Idema, as your Attorney regarding the following legal matter: